If you have any suggestions for lesson formats/themes they are always welcome ☺.

 This is a great way to introduce young or inexperienced horses to the club and start to desensitise them to being ‘out & about’ without the pressure of riding.
 Or you may just want to brush up on your handling skills!

-Please bring (if you have them): rope halter, long lead (preferably not a lunge line), dressage type whip and gloves.
+Please bring (if you have them): rope halter, long lead (preferably not a lunge line), dressage type whip, gloves and helmet.

 JumpCross is an excellent way of training both horse & rider in the art of cross country riding, and is suitable for all ages and abilities.
 Body protectors are essential.

-Desensitisation / Games: No special gear is required for the desensitisation or games.
-The level of experience with games will vary between groups and if horses are nervous instructor may suggest that the games/obstacles be introduced in-hand (unmounted) at first.
+This can be done in-hand or mounted.
+No special gear is required for the desensitisation or games although the wearing of a helmet is compulsory.
+The level of experience with games will vary between groups and if horses are nervous your instructor may suggest that the games/obstacles be introduced in-hand (unmounted) at first.